mui/material-ui/docs/src/pages/system/basics/basics.md

 ## Responsive

-**All** the properties are responsive, we support 3 different APIs.
-It uses this default, but customizable, breakpoints theme structure:
+**All** the props are responsive.
+There are three different APIs – Array, Object, and Collocation – that each use this default (but customizable) breakpoints theme structure:

 ```js
 const values = {